Rouge-Gorge

 About Rouge-Gorge

-For a Montréal night built around a verified late-opening venue, Rouge-Gorge is a practical option: choose it when the plan needs a smart-casual stop with hours that can stretch well past dinner.
-The confirmed details are limited, but useful: Rouge-Gorge opens at 3 PM daily, runs until midnight on Monday, Tuesday, and Sunday, until 1 AM on Wednesday and Thursday, and until 3 AM on Friday and Saturday.
-That schedule gives the listing its clearest planning value, because it lets you anchor an evening without relying on assumptions about the parts of the experience that are not yet verified.
+For a Montréal night built around a late-opening venue, Rouge-Gorge is a practical option: choose it when the plan needs a smart-casual stop with hours that can stretch well past dinner.
+Rouge-Gorge opens at 3 PM daily, runs until midnight on Monday, Tuesday, Sunday, until 1 AM on Wednesday and Thursday, until 3 AM on Friday and Saturday.
+That schedule gives the listing its clearest planning value, because it lets you anchor an evening without guesswork.

-The strongest verified signal beyond the hours is Star Wine List recognition in 2026.
-That makes Rouge-Gorge a more specific choice than a generic night-out listing, especially for guests who want a venue with confirmed wine-related recognition.
-Keep the rest of the plan flexible: there is no verified cuisine type, chef, named dish, price point, seating count, or service format in the available record.
+The strongest signal beyond the hours is Star Wine List recognition in 2026.
+That makes Rouge-Gorge a more specific choice than a generic night-out listing, especially for guests who want a venue with wine-related recognition.
+Keep the rest of the plan flexible: there is no cuisine type, chef, named dish, price point, seating count, or service format listed.
 In practice, that means the venue is best treated as a dependable late-night candidate with a wine-oriented credential, not as a fully documented restaurant profile.

-Pick it for verified late hours and Star Wine List recognition
+Pick it for late hours and Star Wine List recognition

 Use it as a flexible stop, then cross-shop by mood